-It will be the single point of contact and control between 'the Councils' (specifically the various services departments, social workers and care managers) and the outsourced Transport Management (TM) function.
+It will be the single point of contact and control between 'the Councils' (specifically the various services departments, social workers and care managers) and the Transport Management (TM) function.

-The Strategic Client function will ensure that the TM supplier works with the Transport Operators so that an optimum and cost effective solution is maintained over the life of the framework agreement.
+The Strategic Client function will ensure that an optimum and cost effective solution is maintained over the life of the framework agreement.
 This will be achieved through monitoring and advice on the effective routing of vehicles, vehicle utilisation and the mix of vehicle types and capacities.